Dr Katrina Lake

 Welcome

-Starting therapy can feel like a big step, particularly when things have felt difficult for some time.
-I aim to provide a calm, thoughtful and supportive space where we can work together to understand what is happening more deeply and find a way forward.
+When it comes to starting therapy, many people aren't quite sure where to begin.
+I aim to provide a calm, thoughtful and supportive space where we can work together to make sense of things and find a way forward.

 • Intrusive thoughts and overthinking